afterflow/recipe/README.md

 ## Custom Recipe classes

-Let's build a simple custom recipe we can reuse or event nest on other recipes.
+Let's build a simple custom recipe we can reuse or even nest on other recipes.
 It will create a class from a stub and return the source code.

 Template: